Tables in Power BI reports and dashboards

 Add data bar conditional formatting by selecting the down-arrow beside Total Sales Variance and choosing Conditional formatting > Data bars.

-In the dialog that appears, set colors for Positive bar, Negative bar, place a checkmark next to Show bar only, and make any other changes you'd like.
+In the dialog that appears, set colors for Positive bar and Negative bar, select the Show bar only option, and make any other changes you'd like.

-When you select OK, data bars replace the numerical values in the table making it easier to scan.
+Data bars replace the numerical values in the table, making it easier to scan.

-To remove conditional formatting from a visualization, just right-click the field again, and select Remove Conditional Formatting.
+If you'd like to remove conditional formatting from a visualization, right-click the field again, and select Remove Conditional Formatting.

-Conditional formatting is also available from the Formatting pane (paintroller icon).
+Conditional formatting is also available from the Format pane.
 Select the value to format and then set Color scales or Data bars to On to apply the default settings or, to customize the settings, select Advanced controls.

 Copy values from Power BI tables for use in other applications

 Your table or matrix may have content that you'd like to use in other applications, like Dynamics CRM, Excel, and even other Power BI reports.
-With the Power BI right-click, you can copy a single cell or a selection of cells onto your clipboard, and paste into the other application.
+In Power BI, when you right-click inside a cell, you can copy the data in a single cell or a selection of cells onto your clipboard, and paste it into the other applications.

 The copy includes the column and row headers.

 Sometimes Power BI will truncate a column heading in a report and on a dashboard.
 To show the entire column name, hover over the space to the right of the heading to reveal the double arrows, select, and drag.